WizardOfMenlo/wizardofmenlo.github.io/content/papers/stir/index.md

     alt: "STIR"
     relative: false
 ---

+This blog-post is a short introduction to our new work: "STIR: Reed-Solomon Proximity Testing with Fewer Queries".
+This is joint work with Gal Arnon, Alessandro Chiesa and Eylon Yogev, and the full version is [available on ePrint](https://eprint.iacr.org/2024/XXX).
+Code is also available at [stir](https://github.com/WizardOfMenlo/stir).

 Testing proximity to Reed-Solomon (RS) codes is the problem of, given oracle access to $f: \mathcal{L} \to \mathbb{F}$, determining whether
 - $f \in \mathsf{RS}[\mathbb{F}, \mathcal{L}, d]$ i.e. $f$ is a RS codeword.
 - $\Delta(f, \mathsf{RS}[\mathbb{F}, \mathcal{L}, d]) > \delta$ i.e. $f$ is $\delta$-far (in terms of Hamming distance) from any RS codeword.